iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

 <a href="https://oras.land/">ORAS</a> - "Push and pull OCI Artifacts to and from OCI Registries."

-Since the invention of OCI registries, people have been (ab)using them to store non-container things (Helm charts, OPA policies, even video files can be stored this way).
+Since the invention of OCI registries, people have been (ab)using them to store non-container things (Helm charts, OPA policies, and even video files can be stored this way).
 The modern registries are evolving as generic artifact stores, and the ORAS project provides a way to push and pull OCI Artifacts (read _arbitrary files_) to and from OCI Registries.
 The project consists of a CLI (<a href="https://github.com/oras-project/oras">_oras_</a>) and libraries (<a href="https://github.com/oras-project/oras-go">Go</a>, <a href="https://github.com/oras-project/oras-py">Python</a>).

 ### 🧑‍🔬 Docker Hub Tool